-Matias Iaryczower - Assistant Professor of Politics - Princeton University My research is in Political Economy and Positive Political Theory.
+Matias Iaryczower - Associate Professor of Politics - Princeton University My research is in Political Economy and Positive Political Theory.
 I study how institutions and strategic interactions shape collective decision-making in legislatures, courts and electorates.
 My work uses Game Theory and Quantitative Methods.
 [CV]

 We consider a class of dynamic collective action problems in which a principal uses transfers to rally the support of a group of agents, in a context in which agents decisions are sequential and irreversible.
 We show that introducing competition from a second principal can reduce agents' welfare.

 We characterize the optimal contract in a principal-agent relationship when the principal can decide both the direction and implementation scale of a policy.
 The optimal separating contract is equivalent to delegation "with strings attached": an agent with an upward policy bias can only choose higher policies by reducing the scale of the project.
 Moreover, the solution is ex-post inefficient, as the highest policies are too low for both principal and agent and are underfunded relative to the first best.

 We estimate a model of voting with incomplete information in which committee members (judges in the US courts of appeals) can communicate before voting.
 We compare the probability of mistakes with deliberation with a counterfactual of no communication.
 We find that deliberation can be useful when judges tend to disagree ex ante and their private information is relatively imprecise; otherwise, it tends to reduce the effectiveness of the court.

 In a model of decentralized bargaining in legislatures, we show that some parties can endogenously emerge as brokers in equilibrium, transferring resources and voting rights between two parties that wouldn't negotiate directly with one another.

 We argue that a model of judicial behavior that accounts for differences in ability and ideology among justices provides a fruitful alternative for